bast/cicero/doc/maintenance/env.rst

 You can run your own Cicero instance on your own server.
 Cicero is a Flask app and to serve it you should use a WSGI server for production.
-The sources are open source: https://github.com/bast/cicero
+The sources are open: https://github.com/bast/cicero

 Environment variables